davidLeonardi/moneyou-aws-test/Readme.md

 ### 1.2 Stack

-As of now we use the following frameworks/libraries:
+As of now we use the following frameworks/libraries/platforms:

 - aws-sdk
 - webpack
 - babel
 - yarn
+- DynamoDb

 ## 2. Pre-requisites